vm75/sweph.dart/README.md

 import 'package:sweph/sweph.dart';

 Future<void> main() async {
   // Sweph comes bundled with some ephe file.
-Refer to Sweph.bundledEpheAssets
+These are available for Flutter but not for vanilla Dart
-  // These or any other bundled ephe files can be initialized during Sweph.init
+  // These or any other bundled ephe files can be initialized during Sweph init
   // These are coped to <ApplicationSupportDirectory>/ephe_files folder for non-Web platforms
-  // For Web, this is the only way to provide ephe files, and they are loaded into memory await Sweph.init(epheAssets: [
+  // For Web, this is the only way to provide ephe files, and they are loaded into memory await Sweph.init(
+    'sweph', // where to load module from.
+    epheAssets: [
       "packages/sweph/assets/ephe/sefstars.txt",
-  ]);
+    ],
+    assetLoader: SomeLoader(), // platform-specific asset loader.
+    epheFilesPath: 'ephe_files', // where to store ephe files.
+  );
+  // refer to example.
+Both Flutter and vanilla Dart examples are available

   // alternately if a folder already contains ephe files, Sweph can be used in sync mode like this:
   // await Sweph.swe_set_ephe_path(<path-to-existing-folder>)